 Large Skew Bridges:

-The major axis of thermal movement on a highly skewed bridge is along the diagonal connecting the acute corners.
-The alignment of bearings and keeper assemblies should be parallel to this axis.
-The design of the bearings should also be based on thermal movement along this line.
+Thermal movements should be evaluated with a refined analysis to better understand their magnitude and direction.
+In this analysis the bridge can be modeled as a simple plate representing the deck plan area with a temperature change applied to it.
 Bridges with small span-to-width ratios:

 Bridges with widths that approach and sometimes exceed their lengths are subject to unusual thermal movements.
 A square bridge will expand equally in both directions, and bridges that are wider than they are long will expand more in the transverse direction than in the longitudinal direction.
 The design of bearing devices and keeper assemblies should take into account this movement.